alberto-lazari/unipd-typst-doc/readme.md

 # Unipd doc
 ## Install
-Clone this repo in the Typst data directory, with:
+Clone this repo in the Typst data directory, with
 ```bash
 data_dir="$(
     if [[ $(uname) = Linux ]]; then